|

 -

-massage therapist should have a good understanding of anatomy,
+Know why a massage therapist should have a good

 -